Adjusting for indirectly measured confounding using large-scale propensity scores: The Large Scale Propensity Score Algorithm

+\textbf{4.
+Match or stratify the dataset based on propensity scores and then check covariate balance.} Matching \citep{rubin1973, rubin1973a, stuart2010} or subclassification \citep{rosenbaum1984} on propensity scores can be used to create groups of individuals who are similar.
+The details about the two methods are provided in Supplementary S1.
+The remaining of the algorithm is explained in the context of 1-to-1 matching.
+Once the matched groups are created, balance is assessed by computing the standardized mean difference (SMD) of each covariate between the treated group and the control group from the matched dataset

+where $\bar{x}_{t=1}$ and $\bar{x}_{t=0}$ are the mean of the covariate in the treated and the control group respectively, and $\sigma_{t=1}^2$ and $\sigma_{t=0}^2$ are the variance of the covariate in the treated and the control group respectively.
 Following Austin\cite{austin2009}, if any covariate has a SMD over 0.1 \citep{austin2009}, then the comparison is said to be out of balance, and the study needs to be discarded (or interpreted with caution).